openclimatedata/doha-amendment-entry-into-force/README.md

 ## Preparation

-The `Makefile` requires Python3 and will automatically install its dependencies into a Virtualenv when run with
+The `Makefile` requires Python 3 and will automatically install its dependencies into a Virtualenv when run with

 ```shell